afreenaanjum/SMS/README.md

-# Short Meetup Session [SMS.]
+# Short Meetup Sessions [SMS.]
 An web application to host the short meetings.
-The motivation behind this is to facilitate the short gathering of people under the same agenda and providing different facilites while avoiding the
+The motivation behind this is to make people in short gatherings and to provide different facilities.

 ## Features
 1. Group file sharing